 Another thing that some employers talk about is their bad experience with previous employees.
 They tend to pour feelings or emotions into the job brief which are irrelevant and can be a turn-off to a top-quality freelancer.

-Another thing that I notice with many job briefs on oDesk that can be very off-putting is that they say things like “Prove to me you are worthy, otherwise get lost.”
+Another thing that I notice with many job briefs on Upwork that can be very off-putting is that they say things like “Prove to me you are worthy, otherwise get lost.”
 Someone who talks this way is definitely not the kind of employer professionals want to work for.

 Some employers include very detailed information about their business in public scripts.
 This is not something that I do because it puts my privacy at risk.
 It is best to only include the necessary information.